• Skip to primary navigation

 Time Management Tips to stay on track with Your Health Checkups

-October is Breast Cancer Awareness month.
+October is Breast Cancer Awareness Month.
 Have you scheduled your mammogram today?
 I know it's not the most pleasant and comfortable thing to do.
 All the squashing and pressing your precious body parts up against a cold glass plate to have the overhead plate press down on you.
 What joy, right?
-That's what I want to schedule a time to do on a regular yearly basis.
+That's what I want to schedule a time to do regularly yearly.
 NOT!

 Time Management Tips to stay on track with your Mammograms checkups

-6. Create a recurring appointment on your digital calendar a month and a half before your year is up that reminds you to 1.
-Call your doctor for the referral and then 2.
+Create a recurring appointment on your digital calendar a month and a half before your year ends that remind you to 1.
+Call your doctor for the referral and 2.
 Call to schedule the mammogram.

-By doing these simple steps, you will be able to set up your mammogram and your yearly OB/GYN appointment without stress and be able to feel good about yourself because you are taking care of yourself.
+By following these simple steps, you will be able to set up your mammogram and your yearly OB/GYN appointment without stress and feel good about yourself because you are taking care of yourself.

 Let's continue the conversation.
 Do you have your mammogram scheduled?
 I scheduled mine!
 Do you have other tips you can share with the viewers that will help them schedule and keep their mammogram appointment?
 Please leave a comment below.
 I would love to hear from you.